Spiritual Predators and Manipulators

 Sage, sweetgrass, or medicine down regularly and engage in prayer, meditation or both for guidance.
 You can use this prayer as a template.
 Prayer was key for me, I can’t stress this enough.

-Ask questions and investigate any significant claims made by people asking things of you
+- Ask questions and investigate any significant claims made by people asking any level of commitments from you

-Look for consistent qualities of good deeds and attitude.
+- Look for consistent qualities of good deeds and attitude.
 Take note if it feels like they are not being genuine.
+Do not settle for flowery words and lip service.

-Be mindful of the opportunities you have for acceptance and implementation of your ideas or perspectives if you are part of a circle, organization, or team effort.
+- Be mindful of the opportunities you have for acceptance and implementation of your ideas or perspectives if you are part of a circle, organization, or team effort.
+If they are far and few between you are not in a healthy group.

-Carry Obsidian or Black Tourmaline on you.
-This is going into some deeper method but trust that these stone relatives are helpful in keeping guard against negativity.
+- Carry Obsidian or Black Tourmaline on you.
+This is going into some other spiritual science but trust that these stone relatives are helpful in promoting clarity and guarding against deception.

 Make sure you are not the person who feels or thinks: “We can’t ask this person this or that question because they are [important] sundancer (or similar pedestal status).”
-Always be respectful and polite in your interactions of course but always ask questions especially if someone is asking substantial things of you, like your trust, personal information, and money just to name a few.
+Always be respectful and polite in your interactions but never feel ashamed to ask questions ,especially if someone is asking substantial things of you, like your trust, personal information, and money just to name a few.

 I hope my advice serves you well.
 There is good chance that this page will be updated in time.
 But for now I really hope you consider the points and perspective I bring forth.